1. Home

 12. Reduced Waste

-13. LowER Labor Costs
+13. Lower Labor Costs

 Much of the injection molding process is automated by machines and robots, and controlled by a sole operator or technician.
 This streamlines labor costs and also greatly reduces the risk of rework caused by part defects or human error — both of which save OEMs money.